tstillwell/neows-wrapper/README.md

 There are three types of lookup supported by the API

-Each function can be used by calling them on a NEOWebService instance with the specified arguments.
-See the code example at the top of this file.
+Each function can be used by calling it on a NEOWebService instance with the specified arguments.

 `feed(start_date, end_date)`